Mahmoud-Sharabati/STM32F407_SPI_MCP2515/README.md

 _NOTE: When using the RX interrupts, the interrupt flag MUST be cleared by software using CANSPI_RXB0_CLR Function_

-3. Use Transmission and Receive functions
+3. Use Transmission and Receive functions:
-	Transmission Function
+	Transmission Function:
 	`CAN_AddTxMessage(CAN_HeaderTypeDef *tempCanMsg)`.

-	Receive Function
+	Receive Function:
 	`CAN_GetRxMessage(CAN_HeaderTypeDef *tempCanMsg)`.

 ## Credits